harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/http-step.md

 1. In **Optional Configuration**, in **Certificate**, enter the certificate, including the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`.
 2. In **Certificate Key**, enter the public key.

-You can use fixed values, expressions, or runtime inputs for these settinfs.
+You can use fixed values, expressions, or runtime inputs for these settings.
 It is good practice to use Harness [file secrets](https://developer.harness.io/docs/platform/secrets/secrets-management/harness-secret-manager-overview/) and [text secrets](https://developer.harness.io/docs/platform/secrets/add-use-text-secrets/) for these values.

 ## Delegate proxy